 13. Supp 23.
 Supp 33.
+Supp 43.
 Supp

 a.
 U 1.
-U 1.
-U
+U 1. Ü 1. Ü

 b.
-LatT .2 LatT Lat T
+LatT .2 Lat T L at T

 c.
-R 1 st Opp 3.
-R 1st Opp 2.
-R 1st Opp
+R 1st Opp 3.
+R 1st Opp R 1st Opr)

 Supp 13 above has lettered parts, so you cannot perform them.
 Do not confuse invalid parts with an invalid CM.
 In this case, the CM is a good one; you just can't do the Supps since they are not valid.
 (A discussion of valid and invalid CMs was presented in the section on "Coursemarkers.")
-For Supp 13, record the CM number 13 after the appropriate letter on your scoresheet, and then continue in the direction you were heading.
+For Supp 13, record the CM number 13 after the appropriate letter on your score sheet, and then continue in the direction you were heading.
 You'll soon encounter another CM whose Supps most likely will get you heading in the proper direction.
 We say "most likely" as that is the usual thing, but RMs have been known to have gimmicks stacked on previous gimmicks, so you should be critical of every group of instructions under each Supp.